luut189/BlackJack/README.md

 ## Changelogs

-> Current: Find bugs in the code.
+> Current: Clean up the code.

-> Next: Review the code and clean up the code (maybe).
+> Next: Review the code.

 `ver 0.0.0`: implement the CardHandler and a basic Swing GUI.